BRAW Studio for After Effects works with two plugins : The Importer and the Layer Settings.

 But you should choose 1/2, 1/4 or 1/8 (1/8 being of course the fastest) instead of other resolutions (i.e. do not choose 1/3).
 They are faster because they are native to the way Blackmagic RAW file format works

 : each frame is encoded in the file in a progressive way that makes it really easy to decode it quickly in half, quarter and eighth resolution.
+This applies to both the Importer and the Layer Settings, and it also applies to playing .BRAW files in Adobe Premiere Pro !

 Do you want more features in BRAW Studio for After Effects ?
 Contact us and tell us your needs !